stablekernel/aqueduct/_posts/http/2016-10-23-request_and_response.md

 order: 2
 ---

-In Aqueduct, HTTP requests and responses are represented as instances of `Request` and `Response`, respectively.
+In Aqueduct, HTTP requests and responses are instances of `Request` and `Response`, respectively.
 For every HTTP request an application receives, an instance of `Request` is created.
 These requests are passed through a series of [RequestControllers](request_controller.html), whose job is to create a `Response` for the request.

 ## The Request Object

-An instance of `Request` contains the information from an HTTP request.
-It also has helpful methods for accessing that information in more productive ways and storage to gather extra, application-specific information as it passes through processing steps.
+An instance of `Request` has the information in an HTTP request.
+It also has helpful methods for accessing that information in more productive ways and storage to gather extra information as it passes through processing steps.
+It's really a wrapper around the Dart standard library `HttpRequest` and those values can always be accessed through `Request.innerRequest`.
+(Just don't write to its `Response` - Aqueduct does that.)

-The actual request information is stored in `Request.innerRequest`, an instance of the Dart standard library `HttpRequest`.
-For accessing simple values like headers or the query string, use this property.
-It is important that the `response` of `innerRequest` is not written to - Aqueduct will handle responding to requests.

 A `Request` knows how to decode its HTTP request body into Dart objects.
 Requests do not immediately decode their body when they are received, they wait until something invokes their `decodeBody` method.
 (Note: `HTTPController` will invoke this automatically on a request prior to calling a responder method.)
 This prevents wasting precious CPU cycles on decoding if the request isn't going to be processed because it gets rejected in an early validation step.
 Once a `Request` has been decoded, the Dart object that represents the body will be available in its `requestBodyObject` property.
 For example, if request body is a JSON object, `requestBodyObject` is an instance of `Map<String, dynamic>` after decoding.

+^^^^ change that name.. make body object. asMap(). asList(). asListOf<T>. asMapOf<K, V>() asBytes(). asString(). cache decoded objects

 ```dart
 Request request = ...;